 “As a marketer and a CMO, you need to be very connected to what people think, how they behave, and their needs,” says Solé, who is originally from Spain.
 Living in different parts of the world throughout his life made him a more open person.
 This openness then allowed him to connect with people more naturally and insightfully.

 Claure agrees with the importance of connection.
-WeWork’s executive chairman, who is Bolivian, said that he owes a lot of his success to those who took chances on him early on in his career.
+WeWork’s former executive chairman, who is Bolivian, said that he owes a lot of his success to those who took chances on him early on in his career.
 He has often felt like an underdog in business, and WeWork is his most recent underdog success story.

 At times it seemed Claure was the first Latino to achieve certain milestones, he said.
 (Claure is also chief executive officer of SoftBank Group International and former executive chairman of Sprint.)
 Now he sees himself as the representation in the workplace he didn’t see at the beginning of his career.
 His heritage is an ever-present element in his life.
 He makes a point to keep it thriving in his children’s lives as well, most recently by taking one of his daughters to a Marc Anthony concert.